spotify/apollo/README.md

 Apollo
 ======

 Apollo is a set of Java libraries that we use at Spotify when writing micro-services.
 Apollo includes modules such as an HTTP server and a URI routing system, making it trivial to implement restful API services.

+Within Spotify, Apollo has been powering backend services for a long time.
+As part of its upcoming 1.0 release, the development of Apollo has been moved into the open.

+There are
-There are three main libraries in Apollo:
+three main libraries in Apollo:

 * [apollo-http-service](apollo-http-service)